 Adobe Commerce (Magento)

 Adobe is a leader in this market.
 Magento Commerce is a single-tenant commerce platform that also includes multi-tenant distributed order management and commerce analytics.
-Magento’s operations are diverse, with the bulk of its clients being midsize companies from a variety of industries and geographies.
+Magento’s operations are diverse, with most of its clients being midsize companies from various industries and geographies.
 Magento is a versatile commerce solution that can be highly tailored for digital commerce leaders in midsize B2C and B2B organizations.
 Adobe Commerce Cloud, a packaged offering that integrates Adobe Experience Manager and Magento, should be monitored by digital commerce leaders in large organizations because it increases Magento’s scalability and deepens integrations with Adobe’s industry-leading marketing and personalization products.

 - Commerce Scope: Magento is popular among clients because of its extensive feature set and robust app marketplace.
 Magento Commerce platform features a native web content management (WCM) module (Page Builder), as well as additional order management, delivery, and analytics solutions.